sagecontinuum/sage/platforms/pricelist.md

 manages cybersecurity and software updates, such as new AI libraries, to deployed nodes.

-The table below shows the price per year, per node, for the Beehive Cloud Service.
-Larger deployments are more economical.
+The table below provides the cost per year, per node, for the Beehive Cloud Service.
+Larger deployments are more economical because management operations and configuration changes are often shared across a given set of deployed nodes.

 <table>
 <colgroup>